csci338/fall2024/pages/_assignments/lab03.md

 ## Basics

-1. Sync your fork of the `class-exercises-fall2024` repository in Github.
+1. Sync your fork of the `class-exercises-fall2024` repository on Github.
 1. On your laptop, navigate to your version of `class-exercises-fall2024`, located inside of your `csci338` folder.
 1. Check with branch you're on using the `git branch` command.
 1. Check if you have any changes you haven't yet staged and committed using the `git status` command.
 If you have lingering changes, stage and commit them.
 1. Checkout the main branch: `git checkout main`
 1. Pull the latest changes from your remote main branch into your local main branch: `git pull origin main`
+1. If you did it correctly, you should notice that you should now have a `lab03` directory inside of your `class-exercises-fall2024` folder.
-1. Creatr a new branch to do our work for lab 3: `git checkout -b my_lab3_work`
+1. Create a new branch to do our work for lab 3: `git checkout -b my_lab3_work`

-Now create a new file inside the `lab3` directory called `answers.md`.
-Use this markdown file to answer questions as you're going through the lab.
+Use the `lab03/answers.md` markdown file to answer questions as you're going through the lab.

 **Note:** Whenever the lab says "What do you see?" that means to copy the command and the output to your `answers.md` file.
 You should do this in Markdown's preformatted mode which is simply 3 backticks before and after the block.
-You can see examples throughout this file (open it as plain text in your text editor).

 ### Getting Help